 The value of your vehicle impacts the price of your car insurance.
 Learn how to estimate its market value for a more accurate car insurance quote.

-All insurers and comparison sites ask you to estimate the value of your car when applying for cover.
+All insurers and comparison sites ask you to estimate the value of your car when applying for car insurance cover.

 The estimated value you suggest isn’t necessarily what you’ll get back from the insurer if your car is stolen or written off though.

 That’s because almost all cars lose value after you buy them and insurers will only cover the market value of the vehicle at the time of the accident - unless you have an agreed value policy or guaranteed asset protection (Gap) insurance.

 An estimated value is used to determine the level of risk.
 The more expensive your car, the more expensive parts, repairs and replacement might be, which will affect the price of your premium.

 When you compare car insurance with us, we’ll estimate what your car is worth using an industry-standard valuation service.
 It’s based on the vehicle having an average mileage for its age and no optional extras.

 You can also look on third party sites like AutoTrader to find an approximate valuation for your vehicle.

 If you're not sure how much the car is worth, or you don’t agree with the valuation, then an approximate value is fine.